GSA/prototype-city-pairs-api/database_setup/readme_local.md

 export DATABASE_URL=mysql2://{user}:{password}@localhost:3306/citypairsdb`

 ```

-5. Verify MySQL is running and you can connect to local console:

-`mysql -u {user} -p`

-Enter password to database when prompted.

-6. Run query inside local console:

-`mysql> select now();`

-The command should run successfully.

-Exit MySQL console

-`exit`

-7. (if not done previously) Change to /database setup directory in project.
+11. (if not done previously) Change to 'database setup' directory in city pairs API project.

-8. Update node libraries in local package
+12. Update node libraries in local package

 `npm update`

-9. Install additional needed libraries for local development

-`npm install mysql2 -save`
-`npm install csv-string -save`

-10. Test function of run_sql.js command
+13. Test function of run_sql.js command

 `node run_sql.js "select now();"`

-11. In command console, create tables cityPairsRawData and cityPairsMaster using utility code run_sql_file.js.
+14. In command console, create tables cityPairsRawData and cityPairsMaster using utility code run_sql_file.js.

 ```
 node run_sql_file.js cityPairsRawData_tables.sql
 ```

-12. In command console, load data to table cityPairsRawData.
+15. In command console, load data to table cityPairsRawData.

 Before the load, we need to inspect the data integrity with spreedsheet.
 The table names are case sensitive in Linux server.